modern-energy/pulumi-local-exec/README.md

 A change in any of the properties other than `timeout` will force the resource to be re-created, and the local command to be executed again.

-If the input properties do not change, the resource will not be re-created, and the command will not be re-evaluated.
+For any given invocation of `pulumi up` if the input properties have not changed since the last time the resource was created (and the command executed) then the resource will not be re-created, and therefore the command will not be executed during that invocation.

 ### Typescript Example